-I think we can all agree that when Mother Nature decides to come and visit, it's uncomfortable and inconvenient.
-Yes, it's a totally natural thing that happens to every woman, but the few days where we experience cramping and shed uterine tissue from our bodies always have us always readjusting everything in our lives to make us feel more comfortable.
+When Mother Nature (or Aunt Flo) decides to come and visit, it's typically uncomfortable and inconvenient at best.
+Yes, it's a totally natural thing that happens to every woman, but the few days we experience cramping and shed uterine tissue from our bodies always have us readjusting everything in our lives to make us feel more comfortable.

-And then there are some of us who get really bad side effects during our periods—like nausea.
+And then there are some of us who get really bad side effects during our periods, like nausea.
 I used to get cramps so bad that I had to be picked up from school and lie in bed all day.
-Lucky for me, the pain that comes with the cramps never led to nausea, but according to Gunvor Ekman-Orderber, MD, PhD, a DeoDoc Intimate Skincare expert and ob-gyn, pain from cramps can lead to that sick feeling.
+Luckily for me, the pain that comes with the cramps never led to nausea during my period, but according to Gunvor Ekman-Ordeberg, MD, Ph.D., ob-gyn and co-founder of DeoDoc, pain from cramps can lead to that sick feeling.
 Here, she explains why you might feel that way and how to treat nausea during your period.

 "There are several reasons to explain why a woman may experience nausea during their period.
-One of most common reasons is pain caused by menstrual cramps," says Eckman-Orderber.
+One of the most common reasons is pain caused by menstrual cramps," says Eckman-Ordeberg.
 "Nausea can also occur from the hormonal changes in the body during the menstrual cycle."

 The good news, though, is there are options to help ease nausea during our periods.
 The first thing she recommends is anti-inflammatory medication.